eoinkelly/notes/assembler/assembler-arm/book-modern-assembly-lang-prog-with-arm-processor.md

 Storage is allocated in one of three ways in high-level languages

 1. Statically
-    * stored in the `.data` and `.bss` sections of the binary
+    * stored in the `.data` (initialized data) and `.bss` (uninitialized data) sections of the binary
     * The C compiler decides whether to put static variables in `.data` or `.bss`
         * the BSS segment typically includes all uninitialized objects (both variables and constants) declared at file scope (i.e., outside any function) as well as uninitialized static local variables (local variables declared with the static keyword)
 1. Dynamically
     * allocated on the heap with `malloc`, `new` etc.
 1. Automatically